Cuncis/judging-web/JUDGING-PLUGIN-PLAN.md

 - Should `submission_code` auto-generate (e.g. next available `PH-CAT2-0XX`) or always come from an existing spreadsheet/import?
 - Any country beyond ID/PH/VN expected in future years?
 (Affects whether Countries should be a fixed 3-row config screen or a fully generic "add a country" screen — the plan above already assumes generic/extensible.)
 - Should the scoring deadline actually **block** judges from saving scores after it passes, or just be a display-only countdown for admin?
+- Should Previous/Next submission order be automatic (by Submission Code) or should admins be able to manually re-order a judge's queue (a "Display Order" field)?
+- UI translation: standard WordPress `.po`/`.mo` files, or a custom wp-admin "String Overrides" screen so wording can be tweaked without a developer?
+(See [Settings](#12-screen-settings).)

 ---